 Check if the server has read_only enabled; If it does, the tool skips doing any inserts.
+See also --read-only-interval

 Read this comma-separated list of config files; if specified, this must be the first option on the command line.